 The title jun 君 "noble" is rather unspecific and is commonly translated as "lord".
 In pre-imperial China it is interchangeable with the title hou.

-The order of the five titles appears in the late Warring States period 戰國 (5th cent.-221 BCE) book Mengzi 孟子.
+The order of the five titles appears in the book Mengzi 孟子 from the late Warring States period 戰國 (5th cent.-221 BCE).
 From inscriptions on bronze vessels it can be seen that the statement in the Mengzi is correct.

 The title of wang 王 was reserved for the Son of Heaven (tianzi 天子), the single powerful ruler of a dynasty, during the Shang as well as during the Zhou period 周 (11th cent.-221 BCE).
 Yet the rulers of Non-Chinese states also called themselves king, like the kings of Lü 呂, Xu 徐 and Feng 豐 in the east and Chu 楚, Wu 吳 and Yue 越 in the south and southeast.
 The last three survived as powerful states into the Spring and Autumn period 春秋 (770-5th cent.
 BCE), Chu even longer.

 The title of gong "duke" was reserved for relatives of the house of Zhou, as well as members of the central government, high ministers, or deserved persons.
-The dukes of Zhou 周公 and Shao 召公 were, although given territories far away from the capital, members of the central government.
+The dukes of Zhou 周公 and Shao 召公 were, although being given territories far away from the capital, members of the central government in the west.
 The dukes of Zhou were concurrently dukes of Lu 魯, and the dukes of Shao concurrently dukes of Yan 燕 (at that time written Yan 郾 or 匽).
 Other minister-dukes were the dukes of Bi 畢, Ming 明, Jing 井, Mao 毛 and Rui 芮.
 Their names are known from historiographical sources as well as from bronze inscriptions on vessels discovered as archaeological findings.
-After the conquest of the Shang, the kings of Zhou ennobled their supporters with dukedoms in the Central Plain along the Yellow River.
-Some of them were relatives to the house of Zhou (family Ji 姬), but many others not (like the house of Jiang 姜 in Qi 齊 or the house of Gui 嬀 in Chen 陳).
+After the conquest of the Shang, the kings of Zhou invested their supporters as rulers (hou) over territories in the Central Plain along the Yellow River.
+Some of them were kinsmen of the house of Zhou (family Ji 姬), but many others not (like the house of Jiang 姜 in Qi 齊 or the house of Gui 嬀 in Chen 陳).
 Such were Kang 康, Xing 邢, Teng 滕, Yu 虞, Xun 荀, Zeng 曾, Jin 晉, Zheng 鄭, Chen 陳, Wei 衛, Song 宋, Cao 曹, Cai 蔡, Qi 齊, and so on.

 Not all of the names of the regional states are known, and not all of them played an important role in the history of the centuries to come.
-Interestingly enough, bronze inscriptions prove that the "dukes" of the regional states mentioned last were originally ennobled as hou "marquis", not as gong "duke", and in historiographic sources, the rulers commonly known as gong are also often called hou.
+Interestingly enough, bronze inscriptions prove that the "dukes" of the regional states as mentioned in historiographical sources were originally ennobled as hou "marquis", not as gong "duke".
 The reason for this is that these states later adopted the title gong and retrospectively raised the title of their ancestors in the house chronicles.
 It might also have been that not each successor to a regional ruler (zhuhou 諸侯) was automatically reinstated with the title of his father.
 The rulers of Zheng and Cao, for example, are sometimes mentioned with the title bo "earl".
 Some of the regional rulers of the early Zhou period had already existed earlier, under the Shang, and were re-instated during the Zhou (like Chen 陳, Zhu 鑄 and Ji 紀).

 The title of bo "earl" was mainly reserved for those given a smaller territory around the capital, like the earls of Rong 榮, Jing 井, Du 杜, Dan 單, San 散, Zheng 徵, Guo 過 or Yi 夷.
 The title of zi "viscount" appears very seldom in bronze inscriptions, and also not often in historiographical sources.
 Examples are the viscounts of Bei 北 and Shen 沈.
-There is only one example for a holder of the title of nan "barons", i.e. the baron of Xu 許.
-A bronze inscription calls him baron of Xu 鄦.
+There is only one example for a holder of the title of nan "barons", i.e. the baron of Xu 許 (also written 鄦).

 A collective designation for the regional rulers is zhuhou 諸侯 "all the marquesses" which shows that the term hou could also be used generally, and not specifically for the rank of "marquis".